 With the newest AZ Series introduction in recent years, we kept the existing 2 technologies from the AS Series and AR Series, and added battery-free absolute position control capabilities with the .
 With all 3 technologies combined into one product, the AZ Series presents a viable alternative to servo motor systems.
 More recently, we've been working on offering AZ Series motors with all types of gearheads and actuators to expands its application range.

 With an easy-to-use , advanced linked motion sequences can be programmed easily and stored within the dedicated drivers to lessen the burden on the host controller and decentralizing control.
 With its wide product breadth in both rotary and linear motion, the AlphaStep family can truly support complete standardization of all motion axes within a machine or even a production line.

 Now that we understand what the AlphaStep family can do, let's dig deeper into the AZ Series and learn about all the options available.

 - Good page to start

 - Numerous rotary and linear actuator options

-Click on the 2nd tab labeled "AlphaStep Motor Types".
-You should see 6 categories: Stepper Motors, Compact Linear Actuators, Linear Slides, Linear Cylinders, Rotary Actuators, and Rack and Pinion Linear Actuators.
+If you click on the 2nd tab labeled "AlphaStep Motor Types", you should see 6 categories: Stepper Motors, Compact Linear Actuators, Linear Slides, Linear Cylinders, Rotary Actuators, and Rack and Pinion Linear Actuators.
 When you click on any of these categories, then the different product series will be shown.

-For now, let's focus on just motors.
-Click on "Stepper Motors", you will see the product series offered.
+For example, click on "Stepper Motors", you will see the product series offered for that category.